dbvisel/canvasviewer/README.md

 Demo done in React to demonstrate how a JSON data format could be used to present "walks" of embedded items/sections of items from the Internet Archive, interleaved, if desired, with comments.
 This is done in React because that was an easy way to get a demo off the ground; it could be made in anything.

-This uses the JSON data stored in `/src/assets/walkData.js` to build a walk (or walks) based on what's in that data – that includes some basic documentation of the format.
+This uses the JSON data stored in `/src/assets/canvasData.js` to build canvases based on what's in that data – that includes some basic documentation of the format.
 A demo deployment of this can be seen at https://collagewalk.netlify.app.

 To run this locally, _npm install_, then _npm start_.
 Build with _npm run build_.

 Still images are generated with a build step: _npm run make-images_, which screenshots all the images and puts them in _/public/images_.

-## Rework

-- hide annotation until selected

 ## Issues